Tim Southee: 2012–13 season (southern summer)

 By the start of the 2012–13 summer, national captain Brendon McCullum recognised Southee as "our number 1 bowler", an assessment that held even as New Zealand toured South Africa in December and January without Southee, who stayed behind for the birth of his first child and then injured his thumb in a domestic match.

 On 14 February Southee returned to cricket after two months.
 Playing for Northern Districts in the Plunket Shield, he took 1 wickets and scored 3 runs.
 His form, and Mitchell McCleneghan being ruled out, led to a selection for the squad to play against the touring English team.

-Southee returned to the New Zealand test side for the three match series against England.
+Southee returned to the New Zealand test team for the three match series against England.
 He took only one wicket in the first two matches, but in the third game at Eden Park Southee returned to form, taking 5 wickets as New Zealand fell one wicket short of a series win over the tourists.